alper/alpernl/content/posts/playing-with-public-transportation-data/index.md

 I find it interesting (and somewhat appalling) to see how large the difference is between taking the car or going by public transportation.
 Doing a sampling for 08:00 on Monday morning during rush hour might somewhat equalize this, but I think it's safe to say that car owners will remain at an advantage.

 So next up is e-mailing [GroenLinks](http://www.groenlinks.nl) and [Rover](http://www.rover.nl) to see if they can use this data or these visualizations.

+[^1]: With some help from [Ben Fry](http://benfry.com/).
+[^2]: These site operators are so friendly and accomodating.
+[^3]: With historical traffic congestion information added, but because the sampled time was around noon the effect should be negligible.